China at "rare" moment for reforms: central bank report

 "The yuan is not far from becoming an international reserve currency," the report said.

-The report dismissed the idea that introducing more flexiblity to the Chinese currency would attract inflows of hot money that the government would find difficult to control.
+The report dismissed the idea that introducing more flexibility to the Chinese currency would attract inflows of hot money that the government would find difficult to control.

 "As a big country, our interest rate and exchange rate are not decided by international capital flows.
 Interest rates are decided by domestic economic and financial conditions, the exchange rate is primarily determined by trade conditions with other countries," the report said.